-At the close of 2019, the Program was actively reviewing (e.g., Due Diligence or Final Review) 13 of the 68 proposed projects and was waiting for additional information necessary to complete the review from project proponents for the remaining 55 proposed projects.
+At the close of 2020, the Program was actively reviewing (e.g. Due Diligence or Final Review) 31 of the 75 proposed projects and was waiting for additional information necessary to complete the review from project proponents for the remaining 44 proposed projects.

-Lastly, 27 proposed projects were withdrawn from the Program's web application and subsequently from the sage grouse consultation review process by the developer.
+Lastly, 20 proposed projects were withdrawn from the Program's web application and subsequently from the sage grouse consultation review process by the developer.

 Figure 4.
-The Program received a total of 381 projects located in designated EO habitat to review during 2019.
-Additionally, the review for two projects originally submitted in 2018 were carried over in to 2019.
-As of December 31, 2019, the Program completed reviews for 288 projects with the remaining 95 projects in either Due Diligence (Program is still reviewing the project), Returned (developer is gathering the additional information need for the Program to complete a review), Withdrawn (developer has withdrawn the project of their own accord and for their own reasons), or Final Review (Program is undertaking the final quality control / quality assurance steps).
+In 2020, the Program received a total of 275 new requests to review proposed development projects, and continued review on an additional 25 projects from 2018 and 2019.
+As of December 31, 2020, the Program completed reviews for 205 projects with the remaining 95 projects in either Due Diligence (Program is still reviewing the project), Returned (developer is gathering the additional information need for the Program to complete a review), Withdrawn (developer has withdrawn the project of their own accord and for their own reasons), or Final Review (Program is undertaking the final quality control / quality assurance steps).